vaclavblazej/Sokoban/README.md

 Player controls his character with arrows and tries to push boxes onto the goals.
 The player wins if all goals are occupied by the boxes.

+What is complete:
+* described play mechanics
+* player controls
+* win condition

 What will be in:
-* desctibed play mechanics
 * several maps
-* player controls
-* win condition

 What will be ommited
 * menu